 Kelsey is a graduate of Delta College.
 She has been on the St. John’s nursery staff since June of 2013 and has built excellent relationships with our kids and their families.

-Mallory, who joined our nursery staff in 2014, is also a junior at Saginaw Valley State University and a major in Early Childhood Development.
-Mallory is a scholarship winning pageant competitor as well as a member of Trinity Episcopal Church in Bay City, where she grew up.
+Mallory, who joined our nursery staff in 2014, is a recent graduate of Saginaw Valley State University and a major in Early Childhood Development.
+A scholarship-winning winning pageant competitor as well as a member of Trinity Episcopal Church in Bay City, where she grew up.

 Frolic Nursery Program